Rural Health Disparities – Organizations

 Agency for Healthcare Research and Quality

 Lead federal agency focused on improving the safety and quality of the nation's healthcare system.
-Invests in research to understand how to make healthcare safer and improve quality.
+Invests in research to understand how to make healthcare safer, higher quality, more accessible, equitable, and affordable.
 Develops resources, tools, and data to help healthcare professionals, policymakers, and consumers make informed health decisions.

 American Academy of Family Physicians